 Vacation is paid upon separation of service.
 Accumulated unpaid employee vacation benefits are recognized as liabilities included in accrued expenses on the consolidated balance sheets.
-RCAC had a total of \$684,796 and \$586,803 in accrued compensated absences as of September 30, 2020 and 2019.
+RCAC had a total of \$740,056 and \$684,796 in accrued compensated absences as of September 30, 2021 and 2020, respectively.